giulianojordao/python/README.md

-# python
+# Python

-Python resources for HANA
+Repository for Python training and material for work with HANA and C*.

+	pyodbc
+	HANA client